doctornero2/DSX-Data-Scientist-Coding-Assessment/README.md

 Pydantic
 LangChain
 OpenAI LLM
+Architecture
 CDISC SDTM AE metadata
 ```
 The assistant translates a natural-language clinical question into a structured query and then executes that query against the AE dataset.
 The LLM does not directly execute Python or Pandas code.
 Instead, the LLM generates a constrained structured representation of the query.
 The Python application then validates and executes those filters deterministically using Pandas.

-Architecture
+Below there is a high-level architecture schema.

 ```
   Natural-language question
             |